imprint

 Evaluation of visitor behavior

-In the following data protection declaration, we will inform you whether and how we evaluate data from your visit to this website.
-The evaluation of the collected data is usually anonymous and we cannot infer your person from your behavior on this website.
+In the following privacy policy, we inform you whether and how we analyze data from your visit to this website.
+The evaluation of the collected data is generally anonymous and we cannot draw any conclusions about your person from your behavior on this website.

 You can find out more about the possibilities to object to this analysis of the visit data in the following data protection declaration.